skip to Main Content

 You Need To Be At Church THIS Weekend!

-Picture yourself going back to Jr High or High School.
+Picture yourself going back your middle school years.
 For some of you, that sounds painful.
-Don’t worry; we are not going to relive any memories.
+Don’t worry, we are not going to relive any memories.

-Just pretend for a moment that it is Wednesday night and you know exactly what that means — family dinner.
+Just pretend for a moment that it is Tuesday night and you know exactly what that means — family dinner.
 It’s just what your family does.
 Your parents really want you to be there.
-They say “you need to be a part of the family.”
+They say, “you need to be a part of the family.”
 And so you go.
-You eat together, you spend some time together, and sometimes there’s even family business to discuss.
-It doesn’t matter if you want to go, you know it is what you have to do since you are a part of the family.
+You eat together, you spend time together, and sometimes there’s even family business to discuss.
+It doesn’t matter if you want to go, it’s just what you do because you are part of the family.

 Okay, you can stop pretending now.
 Maybe that is not what your childhood was like.
-But I bet you’ve seen related movie scenes and you can imagine it.
+But I’m sure you can imagine it.

 Now picture yourself entering this upcoming weekend.
 You may not have realized it, but your family has planned a get-together, and you are expected to be there.
-No, it’s not your biological family.
-It’s your church family — your brothers and sisters in Christ.
+It’s your church family, your eternal family… your brothers and sisters in Christ.
 They are meeting up, spending some time together, and there is even some “family business” to discuss.
-Your family wants you to come… especially your Heavenly Father.
+Your family wants you to come, but most of all your Heavenly Father wants you to come!

 A Helpful Paradigm